-While the freeze is in place, the following liquor licences cannot be granted:
+While the freeze is in place, liquor licences cannot be granted for:

-The freeze also prevents the grant of a development consent by the City of Sydney if a liquor licence application caught by the freeze would be required for that development.
+The freeze prevents the grant of a related development consent by the City of Sydney.